frandreoli/atoms_optical_response/README.md

  <a id="Andreoli2023a">[2]</a>
-Andreoli F, Windt B, Grava S, Anolina GM, Gullans MJ, High AA, Chang DE, *The maximum refractive index of an atomic crystal -- from quantum optics to quantum chemistry*, In preparation (2023)
+Andreoli F, Windt B, Grava S, Anolina GM, Gullans MJ, High AA, Chang DE, *The maximum refractive index of an atomic crystal - from quantum optics to quantum chemistry*, paper in preparation (2023)

 <a id="Andreoli2023b">[3]</a>
 Andreoli F, High AA, Chang DE,
-*Metalens formed by structured, sub-wavelength atomic arrays*, In preparation (2023)
+*Metalens formed by structured, sub-wavelength atomic arrays*, paper in preparation (2023)

 <a id="Dicke1954">[4]</a>